Diram-Tabaa/dtabaa.github.io/_pages/cmu-course.md

   * Some people say that your experience depends on the instructor, and I have heard that [David Anderson](https://www.cmu.edu/physics/people/faculty/anderson.html) makes the course "more fun", so if you absolutely must take the course, maybe go for the section that he teaches.

 * 82-101: Elementary French I
+  * Despite being 12 units, this course ended up being on the lighter end of my workload.
+  * I took the course to satisfy a free gen-ed elective, but I would have been interested to do French II if I had a lighter spring.
+  * Prof. Hoogstaden est une excellent professeur!

 ## Spring 2023